Representing Advanced Nurse

 The Constitution

-The IAANMP is concerned with the promotion and the advancement of nursing knowledge and the dissemination of information concerning Advanced Nurse Midwifery Practice.
-We aim to empower all our members to advance quality health care through practice, education, advocacy, research and leadership.
+The IAANMP is dedicated to advancing nursing knowledge and promoting the dissemination of information on Advanced Nurse Midwifery Practice.
+Our mission is to empower members to enhance the quality of healthcare through excellence in practice, education, advocacy, research, and leadership.

 Position Statement